-- Meet a rapidly changing digital energy landscape - Bring digital and data closer to the heart of the business - Improve operational capability - Assist in meeting business objectives - Reduce risk - Creates opportunities for cost efficiency or operational improvement on the network - Deliver the Non-Operational IT & Telecoms investments set out in the RIIO-T2 business plan and this Re-Opener submission
+- Meet a rapidly changing digital energy landscape - Bring digital and data closer to the heart of the business - Improve operational capability - Assist in meeting business objectives - Reduce risk - Create opportunities for cost efficiency or operational improvement on the network - Deliver the Non-Operational IT & Telecoms investments set out in the RIIO-T2 business plan and the RIIO-T2 Re-Opener submission(s)

-Our Digital Strategy and Vision was refreshed in July 2021, to reflect the changing energy landscape with the revised strategy to be a leading digitalised utility, where customers, stakeholders and staff can access the data they need, when they need it.
-In line with regulatory requirements, we regularly publish our Digital Strategy - most recently in March 2022.
-A key part of this is to become an increasingly data driven business, and in support of Ofgem's Data Best Practice Guidance, this means that we need to invest in Data Management and Governance capabilities alongside data development services.
+Our Digital Strategy and Vision was refreshed in March 2022, to reflect the changing energy landscape with the revised strategy to be a leading digitalised utility, where customers, stakeholders and staff can access the data they need, when they need it.
+In line with regulatory requirements, we regularly publish our Digital Strategy - most recently in June 2023.
+A key part of this strategy is our aim to become an increasingly data driven business, and in support of Ofgem's Data Best Practice Guidance, this means that we need to invest in Data Management and Governance capabilities alongside data development services.

-Figure 4 depicts how the Digital Vision will enable our Digital Strategy providing us with the right capabilities and systems that will enable them to deliver operational efficiency, network resilience, and data-driven investment decisions.
-It will also support the development of our network, including renewable generation connections for our customers, as we build a network for Net Zero.
+Figure 4 depicts how the Digital Vision will enable our Digital Strategy to provide us with the right capabilities and systems that will enable SSENT to deliver operational efficiency, network resilience, and data-driven investment decisions.
+It will also support the development of our network - including facilitating renewable generation connections for our customers - as we build a network for Net Zero.